-Acclaimed as demonstrating "accomplished brilliance, soulfulness and sublime intensity in perfect balance and tonal unity" (The Dominion Post), the Aroha String Quartet is firmly established as one of the finest chamber music ensembles at the forefront of New Zealand chamber music.
+Acclaimed as demonstrating "accomplished brilliance, soulfulness and sublime intensity in perfect balance and tonal unity" (The Dominion Post), the Aroha String Quartet is firmly established as one of New Zealand's finest chamber music ensembles.

-Founded in 2004, this versatile Wellington-based ensemble is known for its passionate musicality, impressive technique, and multicultural innovation.
+Founded in 2004, this versatile Wellington-based quartet is known for its passionate musicality, impressive technique, and multicultural innovation.

-Alongside their busy schedule of orchestral and teaching duties, Aroha is committed to presenting string quartet works from traditional Chinese folk music to western classical and avant-garde repertoire, as well as works for larger forces through collaborations with numerous national and international high-profile musicians.
+The Aroha Quartet is committed to presenting string quartet works from western classical and avant-garde repertoire to traditional Chinese folk music, as well as works for larger forces through collaborations with numerous high-profile musicians.

 The Aroha Quartet performs regularly around NZ in centres from the Deep South to the Far North.
+In 2014 they performed five concerts as part of Chamber Music New Zealand's Kaleidoscope series.
 Overseas trips have seen them participate in the prestigious International Summer Academy in Austria in 2010, give concerts and masterclasses in China in 2010 and 2013, and perform at the Huntington Music Festival in Australia in 2011.

 The Aroha Quartet runs the annual ASQ International Music Academy, a week-long chamber music course.
 The fourth ASQ Academy http://www.arohaquartet.co.nz/asq-academy-2018 will take place in Wellington in July 2018.
 The Quartet's first ASQ International Academy in Asia takes place in Zhongshan, China, in late January 2018.